ixchelgzlzr/solanaceae_repo/README.md

-# Data and code for the paper: Late Cretaceous origins for major nightshade lineages from total evidence timetree analysis
+# Data and code for the paper "Late Cretaceous origins for major nightshade lineages from total evidence timetree analysis"
 #### Ixchel González Ramírez, Rocío Deanna, and Stacey D. Smith

 ***